frediff/Gawky-printer/README.md

 `27-02-2020::9383:173508:BANK TRANSFER` <br>
 `01-03-2020:62832::236340:SALARY`

-If We run update.awk again before any other transactions, our program should print:
+If we run update.awk again before any other transactions, our program will print:

 `+++ No new transactions found ` <br>
 `+++ Interest of this year up to the last transaction = 1432`

-Moreover, the updated account.txt will be identical to its input (that is, pre-update) version.
+Moreover, the updated [`account.txt`](account.txt) will be identical to its input (that is, pre-update) version.